-Who prefers privacy, doesn’t dismiss a quality service!
+Who prefers privacy, don’t dismiss a quality service!
 We recommend booking our post-tour extension Coimbra & Aveiro from Braga.
-You visit two emblematic cities in just one day in a private guided tour.
+You visit two emblematic cities in just one day on a private guided tour.

 Read more: How can I get to Portugal?

 How many days do you need in Aveiro?

 It is a compact city, and you can visit it in one day!

 Does Aveiro have an airport?

 No, the nearest international airport to Aveiro is in Lisbon or Porto.

 Not too far from the downtown canal, we have the Atlantic Ocean!
 And along with the coast, there are a few charming fishing villages.
 We recommend you visit these places: Costa Nova and Praia da Barra.

 Costa Nova is famous for cute weatherboard cottages painted with vertical stripes and seafood restaurants.
 That is an excellent opportunity to eat cheap and fresh fish and seafood!